casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/session-code.md

    - `#![no_std]` - Specifies not to import the standard library.
    - `#![no_main]` - Indicates the `main` function is not required since the session code has only one entry point as the `call` function.

-Import the Casper contract API and the crates relevant to your session code.
+Import the Casper contract API and the crates relevant to your code.
 In this example, we have the `account`, `runtime`, `storage`, and `system` crates:

 ```
 use casper_contract::contract_api::{account, runtime, storage, system};